tboudreaux/MethuselanThucydides/README.md

 ## IMPORTANT
-Note that there is currently no authentication.
-Therefore, anyone can ask questions and CHARGE YOUR API KEY.
-This is a top priority for me, but be aware of that!

-Also, I am an astronomer, not a security researcher or even software engineer.
+I am an astronomer, not a security researcher or even software engineer.
 This is a hobby project which I am working on and would like to have at least somewhat okay security.
 However, do not deploy in a low trust environment as I am not willing to guarantee that I am following best security practices.

 # Other Information
+## First time Setup
+When you open MT you wont have a user account.
+You will be given the option to make one.
+Provide a username, password, email, and secret (the environmental variable MT_NEW_USER_SECRET).
+When you create this user the back-end code will check if any users exist in the database and if not it will make that user an admin (can create new users and new admin users themself).
+You can now login as that user.
+The create user button will remain with the same functionality;
+except that all subsequent users it creates will not have admin privileges.

 ## Basic Usage
 Basic usage should be self explanatory.
 The idea is that the website served